Our sustainability progress and future goals

 • Roll out further employee engagement surveys and identify key areas to improve employee satisfaction and wellbeing.
 Develop our diversity and inclusion strategy.
 Set a target for our net promoter score by business.

-• To focus on driver behaviour to improve miles per gallon (‘MPG’).
+• Focus on driver behaviour to improve miles per gallon (‘MPG’).

 What are our medium-term commitments and ambitions?